fridayshoes/acebook-node-priceless/README.md

 # Acebook

-This is a Node.js template for the Acebook engineering project.
+This is a Node.js engineering team project to create a alternative-reality clone of Facebook.

 It uses: